a-b-street/abstreet/docs/design.md

 The live edits will modify lane specs and turns.
 Will have to re-do starred items most likely.
 Should be straightforward to only redo small parts of those stages.

+## Basic geometric types

+Not aiming to get it right forever, just improving the mess now.

+- Pt2D
+	- just a pair of f64's, representing world space (non-negative)
+	- no more ordered_float; have a variant only when needed
+- Angle
+	- normalized, with easy reversing/perpendicularing
+- Line
+	- pair of points
+- Polyline
+- Polygon

+conversions to Vec2d ONLY for graphics; maybe even scope those conversions to render/